HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/rpi/README.md

 python JsonServer.py
 ```

-To connect the manager in the application, the following commnad can be used (where /dev/ttyUSB3 is the API port to communicate with the manager, which can be found in the [FTDI configuration section](#ftdi-driver-configuration)):
+To connect the manager in the application, the following command can be used (where /dev/ttyUSB3 is the API port to communicate with the manager, which can be found in the [FTDI configuration section](#ftdi-driver-configuration)):

 ```
 cm /dev/ttyUSB3